-School-wide and individual interventions that use proactive, preventative approaches that address the underlying cause or purpose of the behavior, and reinforce positive behaviors, have been associated with increases in academic engagement, academic achievement, and reductions in suspensions and school dropouts.3 The Every Student Succeeds Act signed, December 10, 2015, specifically cites a framework that schools can use to build their efforts—multi-tiered systems of support.
+School-wide and individual interventions that use proactive, preventative approaches that address the underlying cause or purpose of the behavior, and reinforce positive behaviors, have been associated with increases in academic engagement, academic achievement, and reductions in suspensions and school dropouts.
+The Every Student Succeeds Act signed, December 10, 2015, specifically cites a framework that schools can use to build their efforts — multi-tiered systems of support.

 To effectively meet the needs of students, schools need to develop multi-tiered systems of support.
 This includes what is done for all students universally (Tier 1), what is done for small groups of students at risk (Tier 2) and what is done for individual students that are high risk (Tier 3).
 CREC experts offer practical strategies and ideas for all tiers to develop your school or district’s multi-tiered system of support.

-As a simple and flexible way to train your staff on how to support a positive School Climate we have developed "School Climate: A Proactive Approach."
-This self-paced online course that provides school staff an on demand, professional development opportunity to acquire the skills to support positive school climate through multimedia, and online activities and assessments.
+As a simple and flexible way to train your staff on how to support a positive school climate, we have developed "School Climate: A Proactive Approach."
+This self-paced online course provides school staff an on demand, professional development opportunity to acquire the skills to support positive school climate through multimedia, and online activities and assessments.

 Staff will also learn the required reporting procedures for suspected bully incidents, the difference between harassment and bullying, how to prevent and disrupt bullying behaviors, how to teach students to become allies, and how to assemble and maintain a Safe School Climate Team.

-Participants will be able to instantly evaluate their performance immediately upon completion of the course to be certain that they are ready to begin supporting a positive climate in your school!
+Participants will be able to instantly evaluate their performance immediately upon completion of the course to be certain that they are ready to begin supporting a positive school climate!
 The cost for enrollment in this course is $25 per user.